Q. Describe the most common types of jobs you do for your clients.

 Q. What advice do you have for a customer looking to hire a provider like you?

 A. It is so important to have a 'meet and greet'.
 An 'over the phone' interview is nothing.
-One must meet me and see my serene and beautiful Studio with two Professional Yamaha Instruments.
+One must meet me and see my serene and beautiful Studio with a Professional Kawai.

 Also, try to trust me.
 That is difficult for Families, I do realize.
 Sometimes, Families have had not so good experiences with Piano Teachers; however, not each Teacher is the same.
 So, trust.